One of the most popular alternatives to roses out there is the Gardenia.

 Once lowered into its new spot, gently backfill the remaining space and tamp the area down.

-Water thoroughly and add some more water every other day over the following week to help ensure the new and old soil blend and the roots are able to start spreading out.
+Water thoroughly and add some more water every other day over the following week to help ensure the new and old soil blends and the roots are able to start spreading out.

 Grooming can be highly beneficial to your ‘Frostproof’ but is most commonly done for the sake of shaping.